sanskrit/raw_etexts_english/blogs/manasataramgini/2010-07-24_the-eka-panchashan-nrisimha-namani-according-to-the-kaula-tradition.md

 +++
-title = "The eka-pa~nchAshan-nR^isiMha-nAmAni according to the kaulaxa0tradition"
+title = "The eka-pa~nchAshan-nR^isiMha-nAmAni according to the kaula tradition"

 +++
 As per the shaiva tradition of the brahma-yAmala that expounds the lore